Such, wer da will, ein ander Ziel

 "Such, wer da will, ein ander Ziel" (Search, whoever wants, for a different goal) is a Lutheran hymn in five stanzas with a text written by Georg Weissel in 1623 to a melody that Johann Stobäus had created in 1613.

 History

-The Lutheran theologian Georg Weissel was appointed minister of the Altrossgarten Church in Königsberg in 1623.
+The Lutheran theologian Georg Weissel was appointed pastor of the Altrossgarten Church in Königsberg in 1623.
 For the inauguration of the church on the second Sunday in Advent that year, he wrote the hymn "Macht hoch die Tür".
-When he took up the post as minister the following Sunday, he wrote "Such, wer da will, ein ander Ziel" for the occasion.
+When he took up the post as pastor the following Sunday, he wrote "Such, wer da will, ein ander Ziel" for the occasion.

 Weissel knew Johann Stobäus, the composer of the tune, already from the time of studies in Königsberg.
 He used a tune that Stobäus had created in 1613 for a wedding hymn "Wie's Gott bestellt, mir wohlgefällt".